yuyanoah/phage_curation/README.md

 ## STEP 5.
 Filter the potential plasmid contigs.
 Contigs aligned with plasmid database with >70% identity and >10% covered fraction are removed as plasmid contigs.
+Additionally, Contigs having plasmid-enriched COGs with >50% identity and >50% covered fraction are removed as plasmid contigs.

 # Output
 Curated phage contigs: ~.CCs-LCs.checkV.rm_bacteria_plasmid.fasta